dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 Dapr provides an extensible Pub/Sub system with At-Least-Once guarantees, allowing developers to publish and subscribe to topics.
 Dapr provides different implementation of the underlying system, and allows operators to bring in their preferred infrastructure, for example Redis Streams, Kafka, etc.

+## Content Types

+When publishing a message, it's important to specify the content type of the data being sent.
+Unless specified, Dapr will assume `text/plain`.
+When using Dapr's HTTP API, the content type can be set in a `Content-Type` header. gRPC clients and SDKs have a dedicated content type parameter.

 ## Step 1: Setup the Pub/Sub component

 The first step is to setup the Pub/Sub component: